MESMER-group/mesmer/docs/source/installation.rst

 ------------

 mesmer is a pure Python package, but its dependencies are not.
-As a result, we recommend installing mesmer's dependencies using conda/mamba e.g.
+As a result, we recommend installing mesmer using conda/mamba:

 .. code-block:: bash

-    conda install -c conda-forge dask geopy numpy pandas scikit statsmodels regionmask xarray pip
+    conda install -c conda-forge mesmer

-and afterwards install mesmer from pypi:
+Alternately, mesmer can be installed with pip (but we make no guarantees about the simplicity of installing mesmer's dependencies using pip)

 .. code-block:: bash

    pip install mesmer-emulator

-or install mesmer directly from github:
+Otherwise, mesmer can be installed directly from github

 .. code-block:: bash

    pip install git+https://github.com/MESMER-group/mesmer.git

-To install mesmer in development mode first clone it using git and install it afterwards:
+To install mesmer in development mode, first clone it using git and then install it in an editable mode afterwards:

 .. code-block:: bash